murchandamus/bips/bip-update-process.md

     new name was chosen.
 [^abandoned]: **Why was the Abandoned Status introduced?**
     Previously, we had Deferred, Obsolete, Rejected, Replaced, and Withdrawn which all meant some flavor of "work has stopped on this".
-The author of this BIP feels that all of these can be represented by Abandoned.
+The author of this BIP feels that all of these can be represented by Abandoned without significantly impacting the information quality of the overview table.
+Where the many Status variants provided minuscule additional information, the Change Log section now collects specific details per BIP.
 [^acceptance]: **Why does the BIPs repository no longer track adoption?**
     BIP 2 made an attempt to gather community feedback into summaries in BIPs directly.
 Given the low adoption and corresponding low information quality of the summaries that resulted from that feature, this BIP instead intends to